img

 Scrum is the perfect way to build complex products with flexible needs.
 Every workflow contains sprints (periods of two to four weeks), and each sprint is the start of a complete product life cycle:

-The scrum approach is one of the most flexible ones among others.
+The scrum approach is one of the most flexible ones in digital product development process among others.
 It encourages and enhances verbal communication within the project and embraces a factual mindset.
 It means that when there is an agile response to challenges, it exceeds the effort to fully understand the problem.

-Lean development is often characterized by quality-focused progress and quick product delivery.
+Lean development is often characterized by quality-focused progress and quick product delivery in digital product design and development.

 Following is the lean digital product development life cycle process.